The History of The Feline Fix

 How does it work?

 We take your details and authorize the desexing then give you an authorization number and the vet details, (we try to send you to the vet nearest to you that is in our desexing program).

 You then ring the vet with the details and make an appointment and time.
 You pay the vets the set amount on the day, this amount depends on a few factors, but for a female it’s between $60 and $100 for a male it’s between $40 and $65

 If you would like to microchip your cat at the same time of desexing this at an extra cost.
 The cost of microchipping is between $40 to $60 depending on which vet you are sent to.

 We desex from 16 weeks of age.
-However, if you are been sent to Rangiora Vets, they require the kittens to be 2 kg and over, or 20 weeks of age.
-If the cat has recently had kittens, the kittens need to be at least 6-8 weeks before the vet will desex the mother cat.
+If the cat has recently had kittens, those kittens need to be at least 6-8 weeks old before the vet will desex the mother cat.

 Cats Protection League’s Feline Fix program works with fifteen vets across Canterbury.
 If you have any cats that are not desexed and you can’t afford the normal cost to desex, please use the form below or ring us on 03 376 6094 between 10am and 4pm weekdays.
 Please leave a message if the phone is busy and we will get back to you..